 Examples: Podium, Crisp

-Nearly 50% of consumers said that they expect a response to social media inquiries and complaints within 24 hours.
+Nearly 50% of consumers said that they expect a response to social media inquiries and customer complaints within 24 hours.
 Meeting this expectation is almost impossible without the right social media management tools.
+Social media integration brings these conversations into the support workflow so teams can respond faster and protect customer loyalty.

 Social media management tools help you monitor online conversations about your brand on different channels, interact with customers in real time, and measure your overall brand sentiment to understand how your audience feels about your product or service.